tony-aw/tinycodet/README.md

   character vector as input, as using `TRUE` may result in the ambiguous load-order of the dependencies.
-Each of the `import_` functions now have their own separate help page, and also added the `tinyoperations_import` page, to keep it more organized.
+Each of the `import_` functions now have their own separate help page, and also added the `tinycodet_import` page, to keep it more organized.
 Moreover, Added more tests for the `import_` and `source_module` functions.
 Added the `misc` - functions.
 Replaced all mentions of “float” with “decimal”, and replaced all float truth testing (`%f`) to be decimal number truth testing as (`%d`).
 Removed the Natural number option from the logical operators.
 Adjusted the documentation in accordance with the aforementioned changes, improved the lay-out of the documentation, and clarified the documentation even more.
 - 11 July 2023: last update unintentionally created a bug; bug now fixed.
 Added some minor features (see Details).
 Details: Last update unintentionally created a bug; bug now fixed.
 Also added the `verbose`